All Episodes

 And here he says Republicans stand for the individual against the state.

-2012 must be the year we prove the doubters wrong, the year we strike out boldly not merely to avert national bankruptcy, but to say to a new generation that America is still the world's premier land of opportunity.
+The year we strike out boldly, not merely to avert national bankruptcy, but to say to a new generation that America is still the world's premier land of opportunity.

-Republicans will speak for those who believe in the dignity and capacity of the individual citizen, who believe that government is meant to serve the people rather than supervise them, who trust Americans enough to tell them the plain truth about the fix we are in and to lay before them a specific credible program of change big enough to meet the emergency we are facing.
+Republicans will speak for those who believe in the dignity and capacity of the individual citizen, who believe that government is meant to serve the people rather than supervise them, who trust Americans enough to tell them the plain truth about the fix we are in and to lay before them a specific, credible program of change big enough to meet the emergency we are facing.

-Man that that is one of the biggest openings the Republican president, well any Republican has had to run against Democrats in a long, long time in an instructional educational, factual, informative way this country was established so the individual would triumph over government.
+Man, that is one of the biggest openings the Republican president, well, any Republican has had to run against Democrats in a long, long time in an instructional, educational, factual, informative way.

-It limited what government could do to constrain individual liberty and freedom and Obama just spits that aside.
+It limited what government could do to constrain individual liberty and freedom.

 Export Selection